 Seaweeds of the upper part of the foreshore

 Milizac was and still is mainly oriented towards agriculture.
 Its vast territory of 33 km2 is mainly dedicated to cattle and pig breeding as well as potato cultivation.
 The commune was once the seat of several chatellenies, including the Curru manor house.
 There are also several water mills and three dovecotes.
-With its 3515 inhabitants, Milizac, which suffered extensive destruction during the Liberation, is currently in the middle of an urbanisation phase thanks to its proximity to Brest.
-In 2016, it decided to merge with its neighbour Guipronvel.
+The new commune of Milizac-Guipronvel, with its 4,649 inhabitants in 2024, is currently in the midst of an urbanization phase thanks to its proximity to Brest.

 Guipronvel was an agricultural commune that took its name from that of Saint Ronvel whose hermitage, dating back to the VIe century, would have been located in the Coat-Douen woods.
 First the centre of a large religious district that once encompassed six parishes, Guipronvel became a simple part of the Milizac parish, its neighbour.
 Then it was autonomous since the Revolution until 2017.